Charles de Pechpeyrou-Comminges de Guitaut: Governor of Saint Christopher (1689–70)

-Lieutenant-général au governement (1690–1702)
+Lieutenant-général au gouvernement (1690–1702)

 As lieutenant to the governor general, until his death in 1702 Guitant was acting governor-general four times between the death of the incumbent and arrival of his replacement.

 Blénac left Martinique on 29 January 1690 and returned to France to defend himself at court.

 By July the British had reconquered Saint Kitts and Sint Eustatius.

 Blénac's successor François d'Alesso, Marquis d'Éragny arrived on 5 February 1691 with 14 warships, strengthened the defenses and in May relieved the French defenders of Fort Saint-Charles in Guadeloupe, who had been besieged by the English.

 The marquis d'Eragny, died on 18 August 1690.

 Commandeur Guitaud was interim lieutenant general and commander in chief from 18 August 1691.

 Charles de Courbon de Blénac was again named lieutenant general on 1 November 1691 and was received in Martinique on 5 February 1692.

 He died on 10 June 1696.

 Guitaud was again made interim lieutenant governor on 10 June 1696.

 Thomas-Claude Renart de Fuchsamberg, marquis d'Amblimont was named governor and lieutenant general on 1 September 1696 and received in Martinique on 14 March 1697.

 He died of yellow fever in Martinique on 17 August 1700.

 Guitaud was made interim lieutenant general for the third time on 17 August 1700.

 The comte Charles Desnotz (or des Nots, d'Esnots) was named governor and lieutenant general on 1 January 1701 and was received in Martinique on 23 May 1701.

 He died of yellow fever in Martinique on 6 October 1701 and Guitaud was made interim lieutenant general for the fourth time.

 On 4 January 1702 Marc-Hyacinthe, marquis de Rosmadec was named to replace Desnotz, but he died on his ship in Havana before taking office.